florentpoujol/LeanPHP/docs/various-thinkering.md

 - ConfigRepository : add dotted key support
 - Container: autowire parameter that have a different name with an attribute
 - PhpViewRenderer: add layouts, easy escaping
+- seeder command: allow to have files in env-named folder ?